11 September 2024

 The match type you select will allow you to tell the platform how “tightly” to bid on a keyword/ad combination to match a customer search query.
 The 3 main match types are Broad, Phrase, and Exact.
 There is also a secret 4th match type – Broad Modifiers.
 We will discuss all 4 types in detail below.

-There is also pros and cons to each match type.
-By knowing these pros and cons, you can align the use of these match type to your campaign objectives.
+There are also pros and cons to each match type.
+By knowing these pros and cons, you can align the use of these match types to your campaign objectives.

 The broad match type allows your keyword/ad combination to have broad exposure.
 If the customer search term query is related to the keyword, the ad will be eligible for an impression.
 For example, if your keyword is “modern decors,” a potential broad match could be “new home decoration” or “new age decors.”
 As you can see, the match can potentially be really loose, so that is definitely something to keep in mind.